Wei Yuk: Chinese politics

-During the Chinese Revolution of 1911 after Viceroy of Canton Chang Ming-ki sought refuge in the British Consul General's compound, Sir Boshan helped establishing peace and order at Canton.
-He acted as a guarantor of good faith on both the revolutionary army headed by Hu Han-min and the imperial forces commanded by Admiral Li Chun in Canton.
+During the 1911 Revolution, after Viceroy of Liangguang, Zhang Mingqi sought refuge in the British Consul General's compound, Wei helped establishing peace and order at Canton.
+He acted as a guarantor of good faith on both the revolutionary army headed by Hu Hanmin and the imperial forces commanded by Admiral Li Chun in Canton.

-He was rewarded the Third Class Order of Chao Ho by President Yuan Shih-kai for his service.
-He was also offered the civil governorship of the Kwangtung Province by President Yuan after Governor Hu Han-min was driven out by Yuan's army in the Second Revolution, but Sir Boshan declined it.
+He was rewarded the Third Class Order of Chao Ho by President Yuan Shikai for his service.
+He was also offered the civil governorship of Guangdong by President Yuan after Governor Hu Hanmin was driven out by Yuan's army in the Second Revolution, but Wei declined it.

 Governors Sir Frederick Lugard and Sir Henry May were uncomfortable with the Chinese Unofficials' active involvement in Chinese politics and close connection with Canton without their prior knowledge.
-May was convinced that Ho Kai and Wei Yuk were very closely associated with the Sze Yap Association and the government in Canton.
-An article by Hu Han-min in the Hong Kong Chinese press on Li Chun's contribution to the revolutionary success in Kwangtung in January 1912 included also Sir Boshan's role in the revolution.
-Lugard called for an explanation from Sir Boshan who succeeded in explaining away from his conduct.

-Ho Kai was not reappointed to the Legislative Council by May in 1914 as he said he had lost confidence in Ho Kai.
-However, May was "willing to acquit Mr. Wei Yuk of disloyalty" in his dispatch to the Secretary of State Lewis Harcourt in 1913.
-Sir Boshan was reappointed for further three-year term in 1914 until his retirement in 1917.
+May was convinced that Kai Ho and Wei Yuk were very closely associated with the Sze Yap Association and the government in Canton.
+An article by Hu Hanmin in the Hong Kong Chinese press on Li Chun's contribution to the revolutionary success in Guangdong in January 1912 included also Wei's role in the revolution.
+Lugard called for an explanation from Wei who succeeded in explaining away his conduct,.
+However, although May was "willing to acquit Mr. Wei Yuk of disloyalty" in his dispatch to the Secretary of State Lewis Harcourt in 1913, Kai Ho was not so lucky.
+May said that he had lost confidence in him and he was not reappointed to the Legislative Council.

 Death

-Sir Boshan died at his residence 37 Wong Nei Chong Road (demolished and now residential flats) at Happy Valley at 9:15 p.m. on 16 December 1921 at the age of 74.
+Boshan Wei Yuk retired in 1917.
+He died at his residence 37 Wong Nei Chong Road (demolished and now residential flats) at Happy Valley at 9:15 p.m. on 16 December 1921 at the age of 74.
 He was survived by four sons and two daughters.
-His son Wei Wing-lok (韋榮洛) was a well-known Chinese tennis player who figured in several important championship matches in England (including Wimbledon) in the 1920s and as a member of the Republic of China at the 1924 Summer Olympics team.
 Lady Wei Yuk died before her husband on 7 February 1921.

 Honours

-In recognition of his great public services to Hong Kong, Sir Boshan was created a Companion of the Most Distinguished Order of St. Michael and St. George in 1908.
+In recognition of his great public services to Hong Kong, Wei was created a Companion of the Most Distinguished Order of St. Michael and St. George in 1908.
 He was knighted in 1919 after his retirement from the Legislative Council.

-Sir Boshan was also honoured by King Gustave V of Sweden with the First Class Order of Wasa in 1918.

-He was rewarded the Third Class Order of Chao Ho by President Yuan Shih-kai for his efforts in maintaining peace and order in Canton during the 1911 Revolution.
+Wei was also honoured by King Gustave V of Sweden with the First Class Order of Wasa in 1918.
+He was rewarded the Third Class Order of Chao Ho by President Yuan Shikai for his efforts in maintaining peace and order in Canton during the 1911 Revolution.